algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 ## Out of scope

-The software will not support hardware older than Windows 7, we will not support older versions of CPP, and we will not support older versions of QT.
+The software will not support hardware older than Windows 7, we will not support older versions of CPP.

 If the process does not follow the documentation, no troubleshooting will be done by the software to try to tamper with the data to make it work.